OSTLCLab/gcloud-iot-tutorial/README.md

 Public key value : Copy and Paste the content of the pulic key file Stackdriver Logging : Debug
 ```
+Remark: The divice we just created reflects to the "digital twin" of our real device in the cloud.
+Later the real device will send data to its digital twin.
+The cloud side need to be absolutely sure, that this data was sent by the one and only real device.
+This is done with help of the key pair we created: Every data package (in our case JSON Web Tokens, JWT) will be signed on the real device with the help of its private key (only known by the device).
+The digital twin in the cloud can verify the identiy of the sender with the help of the public key (see Signature use case of the security lecture)

 ### Setup of Device (Node-Red)
 1. Install gcloud